 We recommend purchasing the Burt’s Bees Double-Sided Cat Comb as well.
 This budget buy is inexpensive, but it is great for spot-cleaning and removing dirt.
 It can get rid of mats without hurting your cat too much.
 The double-sided comb makes it quite versatile, so you shouldn’t need another comb.

 Hopefully, our reviews helped you locate the best brush for your feline.
 You may want to purchase more than one for different situations so you can provide your feline with a complete grooming experience.
 If you have any questions about which brush is best for you and your cat, then we recommend re-reading the buyer’s guide.

 Next on your reading list:

-- 10 Best Brushes for Siberian Cats in 2022 – Reviews & Top Picks
+- 10 Best Brushes for Siberian Cats – Reviews & Top Picks